actions/setup-java/docs/advanced-usage.md

 See [action.yml](../action.yml) for more details on task inputs.

-## Selecting Java distribution
+## Selecting a Java distribution
-Input `distribution` is mandatory and needs to be provided to use action.
+Input `distribution` is mandatory and needs to be provided.
 See [Supported distributions](../README.md#Supported-distributions) for a list of available options.

 ### Adoptium
 ```yaml